 Collectable cards as we know them today have a history dating back to the mid to late 19th Century with the earliest datable cards being issued in the 1870s.
 However, to understand the difference between trade cards, cigarette cards and trading cards I shall go back a little further and start by looking at their precursors over 150 years earlier.
 It’s perhaps worth saying at this point that although cards have been issued across the world; the examples referred to here will centre on Europe and North America.

-Some of the earliest examples we have seen were issued in 18th Century London (with the earliest known in the UK dating even earlier to c.1630!), and though London of course doesn’t necessarily reflect the world’s attitudes to advertising at the time; it is almost certainly indicative of a problem common to many businesses around the world – the need to provide a means of advertising a product or service and to direct potential customers to their premises.
+Some of the earliest examples we have seen were issued in 18th Century London (with the earliest known in the UK dating even earlier to c.1630!), and though London, of course, doesn’t necessarily reflect the world’s attitudes to advertising at the time; it is almost certainly indicative of a problem which was common to many businesses around the world – the need to provide a means of advertising a product or service and to direct potential customers to their premises.
 One problem faced in London and other European cities was that many properties in 18th Century London simply had hanging signs as opposed to numbers as we see today.

 The furniture store founder Sir Ambrose Heal, who researched early trade cards said that at a time where potential clients were not fully literate it was these trade signs that would be depicted on tradesmen’s cards or bill headings [serving] as a visual reminder of the address of the establishment (Heal 1925:3).
 However, from around 1718 hanging signs began to be removed (Malcolm 1810:394-395) and from 1762 numbering was considered the norm with the last streets in London to keep their signs being Wood Street and Whitecross Street until their removal in 1773 (Heal 1925:15).
 It’s possible to see when looking at early examples of these cards that as these signs fell out of use the designs often included more elaborate and ornamented representations of the shopkeeper’s wares’ (ibid.)